PaarthAg/Case-study/Rover Performance Analysis.md

 -The slow speed and ability to climb the 15 degrees slope shows us the power of its motor, meaning that the motors used priortize on torque and not angular speed.

+-The wheels use stepper motors too which give feedback on their rotation and provide very precise movements.

 1.4.Camera System: